-General; Creation of 2015 Restructuring Property; Irrevocability
+General; Creation of 2016A Restructuring Property; Irrevocability

 On June 26, 2015, the Authority Trustees adopted Financing Orders No. 2, No. 3 and No. 4.
 Financing Orders No. 2, No. 3 and No. 4 allow the Issuer to issue restructuring bonds three times by December 31, 2016.
-All such financing orders are substantively the same, and each permits the Issuer to issue, in one or more issuances, new restructuring bonds in an aggregate amount not to exceed the Additional Authorized Amount.
+All such financing orders are substantively the same, and each permits the Issuer to issue, in one or more issuances, to issue additional restructuring bonds in an aggregate amount not to exceed the amount authorized by the Securitization Law.
 Each such financing order also authorizes restructuring bonds that will be secured by a separate restructuring charge that would be created pursuant to that financing order.